Operator theoretic causality analysis of fluid flows using linearized dynamics: Connections with other methods

-where the numerator reflects the single parameter ($p=1$) introduced by $c_j$, $N$ is the total number of data points, and the $(m+1)$ term in the denominator represents the total parameter count in the unrestricted model.
-If $F$ exceeds a critical threshold, we infer Granger causality from $c_j$ to $c_i$.
+where the numerator reflects the single parameter introduced by $c_j$, $N$ is the total number of data points, and the $(m+1)$ term in the denominator represents the total parameter count in the unrestricted model.